chloeeverson/prime-solo-project-2021/README.md

 ## About

-The goal of this app is to create an easier way to manage and organize packing for upcoming travel.
+This app helps manage and organize packing for travel by allowing you to save, edit, and delete packing lists and their items.

+A user can create and save multiple lists.

-A user will be able to create their own packing lists on the app and keep track of which items they packed using a checkbox system.
+A user can keep track of which items they have packed using a checkbox system.

-Users can make multiple lists, edit & reuse lists, and save their lists to return to at any time.
+Future builds: Feature to generate suggested packing items based on prompts using weather API

-Technologies used:
+## Technologies Used

 - JavaScript
 - React
 - Redux